oucs-teaching/cosc349-labs/lab06.md

 ## My method for building the multi-VM `Vagrantfile`

-- The `git` commits on the repository give a lot of information about how I built up the multi-VM `Vagrantfile`.
-This type of `git` commit structure is what should be present in the `git` repositories that you submit for assignment 1.
+- The Git commits on the repository give a lot of information about how I built up the multi-VM `Vagrantfile`.
+This type of Git commit structure is what should be present in the Git repositories that you submit for assignment 1.
 - What you'll see if you look through the changes in the repository commit by commit, is that I actually first set up a `Vagrantfile` that set up a VM running the web server and the database server on the same VM.
 I ensured that I could get that working, committed that version, and then moved to separate out the configuration into two separate VMs.
 I try always to apply this sort of task decomposition and progressive work when I can: over time I've (surprisingly slowly) learnt that it really is faster for me to make small steps and test them as I go, rather than assuming to make big leaps with occasional testing.

 ## Network configuration and testing